 By Richard W. Stewart

 The name of Valley Forge has come to stand, and rightly so, as a patriotic symbol of suffering, courage, and perseverance.
-The hardcore of continentals who stayed with General George Washington during that bitter winter of 1777–1778 suffered much indeed.
+The hardcore of continentals who stayed with General George Washington during that bitter winter of 1777–1778 suffered much.
 Supply problems caused some men to go without shoes, pants, and blankets.
 Weeks passed when there was no meat, and men were reduced to boiling and eating their shoes.
 It was no place for “summer soldiers and sunshine patriots.”

 Washington weathered the storm, and the Continental Army would emerge from Valley Forge a more effective force than before.
 With his advice, Congress instituted reforms in the Quartermaster and Commissary Departments that temporarily restored the effectiveness of both agencies.
 Washington’s ablest subordinate, General Nathanael Greene, reluctantly accepted the post of Quartermaster General.
 The Continental Army itself gained a new professional competence from the training given by Friedrich von Steuben.
 Steuben appeared at Valley Forge in February 1778.
 He represented himself as a baron, a title of dubious validity, and as a former lieutenant general on the staff of Frederick the Great.
 (In reality, he had been only a captain.
 The fraud was harmless, for Steuben had a broad knowledge of military affairs and had the ability to communicate with the American soldiers and teach them the basics of their new craft.)
 Appointed by Washington as Inspector General in charge of a training program, Steuben vigorously drilled the troops that remained under arms during the winter of 1777–1778 at Valley Forge.
-He taught the Continental Army a simplified but effective version of the drill formations and movements of European armies and the proper care of equipment and supplemented American marksmanship with instruction on the use of the bayonet, a weapon in which British superiority had previously been marked.
-All through the training, Steuben never lost sight of a major difference between the American citizen-soldier and the European professional.
+He taught the Continental Army a simplified but effective version of the drill formations and movements of European armies and the proper care of equipment and supplemented American marksmanship with instruction on using the bayonet, a weapon in which British superiority had previously been marked.
+Steuben never lost sight of a major difference between the American citizen-soldier and the European professional all through the training.

 By Richard W. Stewart; American Military History, Volume I, Center of Military History, 2009